All four of us went on a three-week road trip in Namibia from Fish river to Etosha national park in the summer of 2024, and loved it.

 Day 4: Quiver Tree Forest and Giant’s Playground

 We hit the road early, as we had a long drive ahead of us.
 Outside Ketmanshoop we explored the Quiver Tree Forest, a surreal collection of aloe vera trees unique to southern Namibia.
 These trees, with their distinctive silhouettes, created a dreamlike landscape.
-Nearby, Giant’s Playground, a maze of scattered boulders, was an intriguing place to explore.
-We climbed around on the rocks and did a small hike in the area.
+This forest and a similar in South Africa are the only places with many trees growing near each other.

 By late afternoon, we reached NWR Ai-Ais campground at Fish River Canyon.
 The hot springs-fed pool provided a relaxing end to the day.
 While we cooked, we saw a group of baboons approaching a nearby car.
 We rushed over, but they managed to open the trunk of the car, the refrigerator, and get away with food before we were there.
 This would not be our last baboon encounter.